mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 The ruin site is an old Sindalian era-camp with four vine-covered modules containing no salvageable equipment or data.
 One of these modules is home to a nightstalker.
-A fifth module 500 metres distant in a small overgrown ravine connects to a tunnel dug into an underground maze of chambers covering a 100 x 100 metre area.
+A fifth module 500 meters distant in a small overgrown ravine connects to a tunnel dug into an underground maze of chambers covering a 100 x 100 meter area.
 This tunnel was rediscovered and cleared by Zoë’s expedition.
 If the Travellers spend time exploring these older ruins, they may find up to one box worth of saleable non-functional artefacts after six person-days of effort.